Need to know

 In an increasingly dry country like Australia there's a lot of interest in using grey water from your laundry on the garden, but you can do this with your washing-up water too.

 If you're doing the bucket trick then just tip washing-up and rinse water out on the garden when you're done – your plants will thank you for it.

 Not using a bucket or tub?
-Then it's harder but not impossible – scoop your sink contents into a bucket and carry it out that way.
+Then it's harder but not impossible – scoop or syphon your sink contents into a bucket and carry it out that way.